bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Create a new branch

-To create a new branch all you need to do is use the `git branch` command:
+To create a new branch, all you need to do is use the `git branch` command:

 ```
 git branch branch_name